-So, when upgrading, make sure that the eye-to-eye distance and stroke length are the same as those on your present shock to avoid any complications.
+So, when upgrading, ensure that the eye-to-eye distance and stroke length are the same as those on your present shock to avoid complications.

-Moreover, in certain cases, you can extend the stroke slightly to get a little more travel, but we don’t advocate doing so without proper training and experience.
+However, you can extend the stroke slightly in certain cases to get a little more travel, but we don’t advocate doing so without proper training and experience.

 FAQs About Measuring Tool Box Shocks

-1. Is It Worth Buying A Tool Box Shocks?
+1. Is It Worth Buying Tool Box Shocks?